Suzuki Equator

-The Suzuki Equator was a mid-size pickup truck based on the Nissan Frontier and assembled by Nissan.
-It was first sold in the US for the 2009 model year with MSRPs starting at $17,220, and made its debut at the 2008 Chicago Auto Show.
+The Suzuki Equator is a mid-size pickup truck based on the Nissan Frontier, assembled by Nissan and sold under the Suzuki brand.
+It was released in the 2009 model year in the United States, it made its debut at the 2008 Chicago Auto Show.

 The Equator was offered as either a four-seat Extended Cab or a five-seat Crew Cab.
 In the Canadian market, the Equator is only offered in the Crew Cab configuration, in a single trim level.

 Power on base Extended Cab models comes from a 4-cylinder engine.
 A V6 is optional on Extended Cab models and standard with the Crew Cab.
 Both engines are supplied by Nissan.